fred-13/Linux_professional_practice/zfs/README.md

-# NOTE: The entire course of work should be monitored in a verbose vagrant logging
+# NOTE: The entire course of work should be viewed in a detailed log on vagrant output.

 ## If running command "vagrant up" then starting provisioning inline script for install zfs and dependens utils:
 ```